-The Ford Foundation has asked the National Academy of Social Insurance (NASI) to serve as a regranting agent as part of its work on improving long-term economic security for low-income individuals.
-The purpose of the project is to support constituency building, education outside of the beltway, and the development of user-friendly, research-based information to strengthen the adequacy of Social Security for vulnerable groups, including communities of color, women, people with disabilities, low-wage workers and children.
+With support from the Ford Foundation, the National Academy of Social Insurance (NASI) is awarding funds to projects designed to educate Americans most reliant on Social Security about its role in their economic security.
+The purpose of the project is to support constituency building, education outside of the beltway, and the development of user-friendly, research-based information on the adequacy of Social Security benefits and how these could be strengthened for vulnerable groups, including communities of color, women, people with disabilities, low-wage workers and children.
 In light of rising out-of-pocket medical costs, declining asset values and job losses, it is more important than ever that groups most reliant on Social Security have their voices heard in policy debates about its future.

 NASI anticipates approving several project applications up to a maximum of \$100,000.
 Targeted projects of smaller amounts (e.g., \$20,000 to \$35,000) are encouraged and will be given special consideration.
-The application deadline is February 15, 2010.
-Interested organizations are encouraged to send a notice of intent to apply by January 26, 2010, to Elizabeth Lamme (elamme@nasi.org).
+The application deadline is September 15, 2010.
+Interested organizations are encouraged to send a notice of intent to apply by August 15, 2010, to Elizabeth Lamme (elamme@nasi.org).

-Successful projects will translate existing knowledge about social insurance into messages that strengthen and empower constituencies most reliant on Social Security, develop innovative outreach strategies to more effectively communicate such messages, and/or build practical knowledge about how Social Security could better meet constituency needs.
-Successful projects will also commit to producing at least one educational deliverable (e.g., pamphlet, YouTube, PowerPoint presentation) with potential for distribution by organizations seeking similar ends.
+Successful projects will translate existing knowledge about Social Security, including the relevant research and analyses of the National Academy of Social Insurance, into messages that empower constituencies most reliant on Social Security.
+They will also develop innovative outreach strategies to more effectively communicate such messages, and/or build practical knowledge about how Social Security could better meet constituency needs.
+Successful projects will commit to producing at least one educational deliverable (e.g., pamphlet, YouTube video, PowerPoint presentation) to be made publicly available for educational purposes.
 Preference will be given to applications involving organizations with a grass-roots base in vulnerable communities.
 Proposals involving collaboration among outreach and research organizations are welcome.
-Applications from large, well-established national organizations will be expected.
+Applications from large, well-established national organizations will be considered, although substantial cash participation by the organization will be expected.
 The initiative will seek to fund a balanced mix of projects, which (across all projects) focus on a range of activities, strategies and target constituencies.